hongrui16/YOLOv1_on_StanfordDog/README.md

   |      ├── test.json
 ```

-In order to match the dataset folder structure for classification and detection models training at the same time, images are saved under every category folder.
-When making annotation files, a json dict can be written as following:
+In order to match the ImageNet folder structure for classification model training,  images are saved under every category folder.
+To satisfy detection models training with COCO API and data-loader, when making annotation files, the value for “file_name” key in the json dict is written as following:

 ```
 …
 "file_name" : category/img_name,